andrew/ultimate-awesome/README.md

 - [awesome-cairo](https://github.com/auditless/awesome-cairo) - Resources for Cairo 1.0 development.
 - [awesome-ironsworn](https://github.com/Billiam/awesome-ironsworn) - An awesome list of awesome Ironsworn projects.
 - [Awesome-Deepfakes](https://github.com/Daisy-Zhang/Awesome-Deepfakes) - A list of datasets, tools, papers and code related to Deepfakes.
+- [awesome-codex](https://github.com/KarelDO/awesome-codex) - A list dedicated to products, demos and articles related to 🤖 OpenAI's Codex.
 - [Pentest-Bookmarkz](https://github.com/SofianeHamlaoui/Pentest-Bookmarkz) - A collection of useful links for Pentesters.
 - [awesome-fmi](https://github.com/traversaro/awesome-fmi) - A curated list of Functional Mock-up Interface (FMI) libraries, tools and resources.
 - [awesome-database-testing](https://github.com/zhangysh1995/awesome-database-testing) - 数据库测试资料 This repo is a collection of resources on testing database systems.